If you are considering submitting an application to University of New Haven, the application fee is $50.

 Do I have to submit test scores to University of New Haven?

-❌ No, University of New Haven is test optional, so you can decide whether to submit your test scores.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If you scored lower than a school's average, you may want not want to include them in your application.
+❌ No, University of New Haven is test optional, so you can choose whether to submit your standardized test scores.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is University of New Haven's acceptance rate?

-✅ The acceptance rate for University of New Haven is 94%.
+✅ University of New Haven's acceptance rate is 91%.

 What is the early decision acceptance rate at University of New Haven?